 Hello, my name is A. J. Tanguay…

-Blackboards and white chalk can bring back fond memories.
-From classrooms to menu boards at great delis…chalk was/is everywhere.
-This familiarity can bring out warm and fuzzy nostalgic feelings… I know it does in me.
+From classrooms everywhere, street A-frame signs, to menu boards at delis…chalk was/is everywhere.
+That familiarity seems to bring out warm and fuzzy nostalgic feelings… I know it does in me.
 I like the stark white against the black surfaces.
+I dig all that texture.
 I like the classic scripts and playful new fonts.
-I like the texture and imperfections.
+I enjoy what I like to call ‘constructed lettering’ – designs that cram quite a lot of information in a relatively small space.
+Giving your eyes something to work on for a minute.
+I like the imperfections.
 I like the handmade feel of a good board.
-(I still don’t like the occasional screech of the chalk…no one does.)
+(I still don’t like the screech of the chalk.)

 Now, I’m not a Buddhist, but I’ve always been drawn to one of the three essential doctrines of existence in Buddhism…impermanence.
 The term expresses the Buddhist notion that all of conditioned existence, without exception, is transient, or in a constant state of flux.
 I think it’s important to be reminded of this from time to time…both in terms of learning to enjoy what is now, and also not taking things too seriously.
 That’s chalk work in a nutshell.
 It’s here today to be enjoyed for a short time, then wiped away.
 I fully accept that all of this work is temporary.